Regular Land

 Land is almost like square or rectangle.
 Angles are perfect right angle.

 Any one side of land is tilted or oriented that is not straight to the other side of land.
+The all four sides of land may different.
 This time we need to measure corner to corner distance or angle of any one corner.

 Calculating the area of land, a seemingly straightforward task, is a fundamental practice with far-reaching implications across various disciplines.
 From agriculture and real estate to urban planning and environmental conservation, understanding the precise extent of a parcel of land is crucial for informed decision-making.